gitPratikSingh/Real-time-anomaly-prediction-in-distributed-systems/README.md

 	d) A prediction is FN, if the model does not predicted any anomaly at t1, and SLO violation(s) occur during (t1, t1+50).

-##### Note: We were not able to produce SLO violations due memory leak we implemented.
+Note: Our method of creating memory leak could not produce SLO violations.
 We observed that even when the web server's memory was full, the SLO violations does not occur.
 Normal workload's memory consumption was 30%.
 We introduced the memoryleak and the memory usage went up (95-100%), but no SLO violations.
 We were not able to figure out the issue.
 We expected to see a lot of SLO violations when memory utilization was >= 90%.